Is Monaco really a tax haven? Myths and facts

 What is exactly a “tax haven”?

-Generally, people think that a tax haven is a low-tax jurisdiction where people go to defraud and hide money… but nothing could be further from the truth.
+Many people think that a tax haven is a term that applies generically to any country with low taxation, but nothing could be further from the truth.

-Nowadays the definition of tax haven has nothing to do with how much tax is paid.
+Nowadays the definition of tax haven has nothing to do with how much tax is paid, rather, it focuses on aspects such as transparency and the exchange of financial and tax information.

-Thus, both the main national and supranational organizations don’t consider jurisdictions with zero taxation such as UAE or Qatar to be tax havens, but do so with those that do not share any tax information such as Panama or Fiji.
+And today the main actors and institutions don’t consider jurisdictions with zero taxation such as UAE or Qatar to be tax havens, but do so with those that do not share any tax information such as Panama or Fiji.

 Who determines if a country is a tax haven?